One of London’s Best Old-School Italian Caffs Faces ‘Devastating Impact’ of Planned Changes in Clerkenwell

 Ann Pembroke, the founder and director of the Clerkenwell Green Preservation Society, tells Eater London that Scotti’s “counts many of the residents on the Green as loyal customers, who will continue to support the café in future.”
 She hopes that expanding the public space on the Green will “encourage people to visit this precious and historical place, which is a conservation area and has been a public open space since the twelfth century.”
 She predicts that the changes will “attract a lot of tourism, which should bring Scotti’s more business.”

-Some of London’s most influential new food writers, including Isaac Rangaswami and Jonathan Nunn, regularly champion Scotti’s freshly-made sandwiches.
+Some of London’s most influential new food writers, including Isaac Rangaswami and Jonathan Nunn, regularly champion the freshly-made sandwiches at Scotti’s.
 This brings new customers to the café, and reminds lapsed regulars that this vestige of old London is still, for now, clinging on.
 It remains to be seen whether a renewed interest in London’s caff heritage will be enough to keep cafés like Scotti’s going.
 Whatever happens, there are difficult days ahead for businesses which rely on car traffic alone.